bushrajabeenk/bushrajabeenk/README.md

-### Hi there 👋, I'm Bushra, an aspiring full-stack web developer from Bangalore, India.
+### Hi there 👋, I'm Bushra, an Aspiring Full-stack Web Developer from Bangalore, India.
 #### Currently learning MERN stack web development at Masai School, Bangalore, India.
 I enjoy building simple to complex apps using frameworks like React, NodeJS.
 I'm quite proficient at coding in JavaScript and C++ languages.
 Also, I love to write themed English poems.